 - Colon cancer

-If genetic screening reveals that you or a member of your family have one of these critical mutations, your genetic counselor will suggest “cascade” screening.
+If germline genetic screening reveals that you or a member of your family have one of these critical mutations, your genetic counselor may suggest “cascade” screening.
 This is when many members of a family are screened to determine who else may have the mutation.
-It really cannot be overstated what a powerful tool these tests are in achieving better health outcomes for families.
-With more information at hand, each member of the family can begin screening for the types of cancers for which they have the highest risk.
+With more information at hand, each member of the family can better understand their particular cancer risk, options for early detection, and how to reduce their risk for various other forms of cancer.
 The information you learn could save the lives of your brothers and sisters, parents—and your children.

 Genetic Testing for Prostate Cancer